10 DEI Activities for the Workplace (With Debrief)

 Materials: None

-- Then, ask them to do something socially together over the weekend.
+- Then, ask them to do something socially together over the weekend, such as a meal or outing.

 - Finally, have them submit a report outlining what was different about their backgrounds, preferences, food, music, etc.

-Debrief: Demonstrate that, just because from a variety of backgrounds, they can still enjoy the same social experience.
+Discuss how sharing experiences and perspectives can help build bridges across diverse backgrounds.
+Demonstrate that, despite coming from a variety of backgrounds, we can still enjoy the same social experience.

 #5.
 The Stereotype Game